 Instructions

-- First, add chopped onion with bell pepper to the oiled skillet and sauté them for 3-5 minutes until onion softens.
-Then add grated vegetables and continue sautéing for additional 5 minutes.
+- First, add chopped onion with bell pepper to the oiled skillet and sauté them for 3-5 minutes until the onion softens.
+Then add grated vegetables and continue sautéing for an additional 5 minutes.
 Stir vegetables in the skillet from time to time.

-- Add tomato paste, pressed garlic, sprinkle sugar and add squeezed lemon juice (it will help to maintain that bright color of the beet).
+- Add tomato paste, pressed garlic, sprinkle sugar, and add squeezed lemon juice (it will help to maintain that bright color of the beet).
 Pour broth from boiling chicken to cover all the vegetables in the skillet.
 Let the mixture simmer for 15 minutes on a low heat.

 - After you’ve been boiling broth for 20 minutes, take out all the chicken drumsticks.
 Separate meat from the bone and return it to the broth on the stove.